ARK2130 – From the Bronze Age to the Vikings and Beyond. Archaeological Analysis of Past Technology

 A student who has completed compulsory instruction and coursework and has had these approved, is not entitled to repeat that instruction and coursework.
 A student who has been admitted to a course, but who has not completed compulsory instruction and coursework or had these approved, is entitled to repeat that instruction and coursework, depending on available capacity.

-The students are responsible for their upload, and we ask that you open your essay from Fronter and double check that it is working, before you log out.
+- The students are responsible for their upload.
 Unreadable or unfinished documents will be graded thereafter.

 Use of sources and citation